 Emma's short film Candace premiered on May 13th in Cannes, France as part of the American Pavilion Emerging LGBTQ Filmmakers Showcase at the Cannes Film Festival where it won BEST FILM.
+It continues to tour to festivals around the world.
 For more information on the film, please visit: www.candacefilm.com

 Emma's theatrical work has been seen all over New York City, and in Chicago, IL, Portland, OR, Seattle, WA, Washington DC, Boston, MA and Lincoln, Nebraska.

 Recent Projects include: an all female pop-infused Romeo & Juliet, Jeremy O'Harris's Slave Play, Noah Diaz's The Guadalupes, Chris Nunez's In the Palm of a Giant, the 18-month national tour of Madeline Burrows's Mom Baby God, an all-female production of Peter Weiss's Marat/Sade, and Dreamland, a 1:1 installation that explores audience agency in interactive narrative environments.
 Emma is currently working on several original projects including Come My Beloved, a new play with music about the intersections of Jewish and Black history in Detroit, Michigan that will tour to Detroit and Chicago this winter.